DavidShan40/Fraud-Detection/README.md

 ### Interpret the result:
 *  Visualization (correlation Map and Bar charts)
 *  Fraud-detection Score (label as low, medium and high groups)
-*  Split data into 10 groups and compare density of target labels
+*  Identify Fraud Groups - for important columns, split data into 10 groups and compare density of target labels

 ### Business Suggesstions:
 *  The system reduces the cost of organization/groups, and detect fraud transactions better than human